-In this article, I’ll review Kajabi vs Teachable regarding the following points:
+In this article, we’ll dive deeper into Kajabi vs Teachable and compare them in the following areas:

 - Course creation